-On the first non-consecutive occurrence, the student will be sent a SAP Probation Contract informing them that to receive aid the following semester they must sign the contract agreeing to achieve the requirements by the end of that semester.
+On the first non-consecutive occurrence, the student will be required to sign a SAP Probation Contract providing them one semester to regain eligibility.

-On the second consecutive occurrence (while on probation), the student will receive a Termination Notice indicating that since they failed to meet the terms of the contract they will not be eligible for aid (federal or state) the following semester.
+On the second consecutive occurrence (while on probation), the student will receive a Termination Notice indicating failure to meet the terms of the contract and loss of eligibility for aid (federal or state) the following semester.